vplasencia/zkGames/README.md

 - Inside the `contracts/contracts` folder, create a new folder with the necessary smart contracts.
 Add here the verifier.sol generated before using snarkjs.
 - Change the solidity version to `^0.8.4` (it is the version used in the other smart contracts) and the contract name (to `<gameName>Verifier`) in `verifier.sol`.
 - Test the functionalities of the new smart contracts in `scripts/run.js`.
-Deploy smart contracts.
+- Update the `contracts/scripts/deploy.js` file and deploy smart contracts.

 3\. **Create the user interface of the game:**